s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

 ### Exiting a task

-After each user tasks finishes it should call `exit` syscall (In the current implementation `exit` is called implicitly by the `clone` wrapper function).  `exit` syscall then calls [exit_process](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/sched.c) function, which is responsible for deactivating a task.
+After each user tasks finishes it should call `exit` syscall (In the current implementation `exit` is called implicitly by the `clone` wrapper function.).  `exit` syscall then calls [exit_process](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/sched.c) function, which is responsible for deactivating a task.
 The function is listed below.

 ```
 void exit_process(){